Former Church of Santa Lucia (Gaeta): The Renaissance and Baroque interventions

 Giuliano D'Orca, parish priest of Santa Maria in Pensulis until 1480, portrayed as patron at the base of Giovanni da Gaeta's Crucifix.

 During the following centuries the church did not undergo substantial changes, which allowed it to maintain its medieval structure almost unchanged: the interventions conducted were aimed at enriching the interior of the building with decorative elements in Renaissance and Baroque style.

 In 1456 the parish priest Giuliano D'Orca commissioned a triptych depicting the Coronation of the Virgin, to be placed above the high altar, from the painter Giovanni da Gaeta, who later also painted a Crucifix for the church.
 During the 15th century a number of side altars were built along the minor aisles.

 In 1646 at the behest of the parish priest Giambattista D'Aino (or Daino) Della Croce, the church underwent a major restoration in a Baroque style: the interior was enriched with sober stucco and scagliola decorations placed to adorn the underlying medieval structures, assuming an appearance somewhat similar to that of the present collegiate church of San Pietro in Minturno.
 Four new altars were built in place of the previous one, dedicated to St. Joseph, St. Philip Neri, the Crucifix and St. Lucy, respectively.
-The high altar was incorporated within a gilded wooden retable placed immediately in front of the apsidal arch: the two side sections consisted of as many arched niches richly decorated with bas-reliefs and containing the statues of St. Peter (left) and St. Paul (right), respectively, while the central one was formed by Giovanni da Gaeta's triptych inserted within a cornice; the latter, attributable to the carving circle of Giovanni Francesco Mormando and consisting of a tall entablature with a bas-relief frieze, supported by two twisted fluted Corinthian columns and surmounted by the statues of St. Erasmus (left), St. Marcian (right) and St. Michael the Archangel (center), was probably the front part of the pipe organ built in the 16th century for Gaeta Cathedral; in the fields left empty at the top by the triptych were painted the Evangelists.
+The high altar was incorporated within a gilded wooden retable placed immediately in front of the apsidal arch: the two side sections consisted of as many arched niches richly decorated with bas-reliefs and containing the statues of St. Peter (left) and St. Paul (right), respectively, while the central one was formed by Giovanni da Gaeta's triptych inserted within a cornice; the latter, attributable to the carving circle of Giovanni Francesco Mormando and consisting of a tall entablature with a bas-relief frieze, supported by two twisted fluted Corinthian columns and surmounted by the statues of St. Erasmus (left), St. Marcian (right) and St. Michael the Archangel (center), was probably the front part of the pipe organ built in the 16th century for the Gaeta Cathedral; in the fields left empty at the top by the triptych were painted the Evangelists.
 Above the retable, completely occluding the apse, was a rich stucco decoration depicting a velarium held open by two angels, which departed from a wooden crown of considerable size.